Commercial banks of Nepal

 Commercial banks are 'A' Class Financial Institutions in Nepal.
-Nepal Bank Limited is the first & oldest Commercial bank in Nepal established in 1937 AD.
-Commercial Bank mainly provide facilities to their customer like Deposits, Loans, Letters of Credit, Internet Banking, Mobile Banking, Remittances, Debit cards, credit cards, branchless banking service & ATMs.
+Nepal Bank Limited is the first & oldest Commercial bank in Nepal established in 1937 AD with government and private investment.Commercial Bank mainly provide facilities to their customer like Deposits, Loans, Mobile Banking, Remittance.

-Nepal Rastra Bank (NRB) is the central bank of Nepal and is responsible for the regulation and supervision of the financial system in the country.
-It is also responsible for implementing monetary policy and maintaining financial stability.
+Nepal Rastra Bank (NRB) is the central bank of Nepal and is responsible for the regulation and supervision of the commercial banks of nepal.As per prescribed by NRB commercial bank should have minimum capital of 8 billion.